Do you have the discipline to be free?

 It takes discipline to learn how to get good at anything new.
 It takes solid measurements of time, practice and conscious focused intention to get skillful at anything-- being present to vulnerability included.
 As a culture we have a steep learning curve.
-Especially (Goddess bless them) men.
-Sadly our western culture has not given them support to be vulnerable It’s a ballsy act of revolution to devote oneself to learning how to be present to one’s vulnerability.
+Men incepted with outdated gender conforming boxes are deprived of quality modeling of vulnerability.
+It’s a ballsy act of revolution to commit oneself to learning how to be present to one’s vulnerability.

 So how’s this for a revolutionary practice?:

 Pause.
 Take a few breaths.
 Settle into your own skin and let your attention turn towards your heart and body.
 Notice what you are feeling; sensations and emotions.
 Exercise your mindfulness muscles and suspend the impulse to judgment where you are at and what you are feeling.
 Take your time.

 When you are ready... think of something in your love life that stirs up some fear.
 Go for a 3 to 5 on a 10 scale of vulnerable situations.
 Nothing that brings up terror please.
 Some examples are: Stating a boundary to a loved one.
 Expressing a desire that you’re not quite sure how it’s going to be received.
 These are examples of vulnerability stirring situations.
 Depending on your history any one of these could invoke terror or nonchalance.
 Keep it just a couple steps outside of your comfort zone.